TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

     $statement->closeCursor(); // free the resources for this result

-Looking at a mysql debug log:
+Looking at a `MySQL`:pn: debug log:

 .. code-block:: sql